mrled/lability-tutorial/02-Simple/index.markdown

 if not, Lability will create an internal Hyper-V switch.
 For more information about all the keys that Lability interprets specially, see the `about_ConfigurationData` help topic.
+For more information about defining switches in Lability, especially if you wish to define a new external switch in your configuration data, see the `about_Networking` help topic.

 Finally, other keys such as `InterfaceAlias` or `AddressFamily` are not treated specially at all, and must be used in a DSC configuration block.